Steve Hagerty: #NUCommunityNotCops

-During the Fall of 2020, NU students along with other activists demanded the abolition of the NU Public Safety Department.
-They held 30+ days of straight unannounced, pop-up protests, taking over intersections, marching downtown and through neighborhoods, and protesting in front of NU President, Morton Shapiro's home, as well as Hagerty's home.
-On Halloween night, approximately 300 protestors, dressed in black and carrying open umbrellas, marched through downtown Evanston.
-They arrived with their own medics, spray paint, bricks, lasers, and high-powered fireworks.
-Some protestors extensively graffitied Northwestern's administration building, and damaged windows at Whole Foods and other properties downtown.
-One police officer was injured, and one protestor was arrested.
-Hagerty issued a public letter to President Shapiro within 24 hours stating that both police and protestors deserve to do their jobs peacefully, and when that doesn't occur, arrests will be made.
+During the Fall of 2020, Northwestern University students along with other activists demanded the abolition of the university's Public Safety Department.
+They held 30+ days of straight unannounced, pop-up protests, taking over intersections, marching downtown and through neighborhoods, and protesting in front the home of the university's president, Morton Shapiro's, as well as Hagerty's home.
+On Halloween night, approximately 300 protesters, dressed in black and carrying open umbrellas, marched through downtown Evanston.
+Some protesters extensively graffitied Northwestern's administration building, and damaged windows at Whole Foods and other properties downtown.
+One police officer was injured, and one protester was arrested.
+Hagerty issued a public letter to President Shapiro within 24 hours stating that both police and protesters deserve to do their jobs peacefully, and when that doesn't occur, arrests will be made.

 Albion development

-Soon after taking office a Facebook group, Evanstonians for Responsible Planning, formed to oppose development supported by Hagerty and often the majority of the council.
+Soon after taking office, a Facebook group, Evanstonians for Responsible Planning, formed to oppose development supported by Hagerty and often the majority of the council.
 One development that outraged opponents was Albion Evanston, a 273-unit apartment building downtown along the Metra tracks.
 The project passed 5–4 with vocal opposition at the Council meeting.
 Ultimately, Albion Evanston was recognized as one of the three best residential developments in the country by National Association of Home Builders.